A Silent Film: The City That Sleeps

 The original UK version of the album, produced by Sam Williams, contains 11 tracks.
 A reviewer compared the album to the music of Coldplay and described it as "catchy and accessible".
 The single "You Will Leave a Mark" was number one in the Sunday Times Culture magazine's Hottest Downloads chart.
 It was featured as an iTunes Discovery Download and has been downloaded over 110,000 times.
 It was also nominated for the XFM New Music Award.

 After the album's release, the band toured the UK and then Portugal where they quickly became popular.
 After a matter of weeks, "You Will Leave a Mark" reached the top of the Portuguese download singles charts, followed by the album soon after.
 The band have played and toured with OneRepublic, Scouting for Girls, The Smashing Pumpkins, The Temper Trap, Sleigh Bells, Biffy Clyro, Fitz and the Tantrums, Civil Twilight, Athlete and Blue October.

-In 2010 The City That Sleeps was re-released in the US with two alternate tracks, "Driven By Their Beating Hearts" and "Firefly in My Window".
+In 2010, The City That Sleeps was re-released in the US with two alternate tracks, "Driven By Their Beating Hearts" and "Firefly in My Window".
 "Aurora" was featured on Linkin Park's iTunes celebrity playlist podcast.
 Multiple appearances on MTV's The Hills, The Hard Times of R J Berger, Investigation Discovery and an appearance on the Rockband video game all helped to raise awareness of the band in the US.
 "You Will Leave a Mark" topped numerous national radio most-requested playlists, picking up first place at the Sirius Alt Nation awards for Best in Studio Performance and ranked No. 4 for Song of the Year behind only Mumford & Sons, The Black Keys, and Vampire Weekend.
 The song also peaked at No. 38 on Billboard's Hot Modern Rock Tracks.
 The band successfully performed to a capacity room at SXSW in March 2011.

 Sand and Snow

 A Silent Film released their album Sand & Snow on 5 June 2012.
 The self-produced album contains 11 tracks, with three additional songs on the bonus edition.
-It has been praised for its musical depth and creativity and has a notably stronger electronic influence than their first album.
+It has been praised for its musical depth and creativity and has a notably stronger electronic influence than the band's first album.
 The album produced two hit singles, “Danny, Dakota & the Wishing Well” and “Harbour Lights.”
 The album peaked at No. 38 on the Top Heatseekers chart in 2013.
 Following Sand & Snow's release, the band announced their appearance at Firefly Music Festival in Delaware alongside Red Hot Chili Peppers, Tom Petty & The Heartbreakers, Foster The People, Vampire Weekend, and many more.